nils-mathieu/neodym/README.md

 This repository is home of the Neodym Operating System.
 Neodym is an experimental [exokernel](https://en.wikipedia.org/wiki/Exokernel) and learning project.

+## State Of The Project

+Nothing to see yet!
+The project is still in its early stages of development.

 ## Hardware Support

 The kernel aims to support multiple CPU architecture (though it is currently mainly focused on